ausdebating/constitution/constitution.md

 1. The Secretary of the Association must establish and maintain a register of associated institutions, and their debating groups.
     1. In this section, "debating group" may be taken to be any organised group of students associated with that institution, who participate in and/or run debating tournaments.
+    2. In this section, a "title or office" of a debating group shall be taken to be a position created within that group held by one member, with some specific responsibility within that group.

 2. The Register shall contain such details as the Secretary sees fit, but must include:
     1. The name of the institution,
     2. The name of the debating group,
     3. Contact details for that instituion's debating group, if they are available.
+    4. The title or office of the person who shall act as that group's representative member.

 3. The debating group of any tertiary education institution in Australia shall be on the register of associated groups, provided:
+    1. the committee determines that the group has a policy for deciding on a representative member.
-    1. the group has a representative member, or is in the process of nominating one, as described in section XXXXXX.
+    2. the group has a representative member, or is in the process of nominating one, as described in section XXXXXX.
-    2. the committee has determined the group is the best representative of a distinct institution.
+    3. the committee has determined the group is the best representative of a distinct institution.
         1. Where multiple groups wish to claim association, the committee shall decide which are eligible to be associated.
-    3. the committee has provisionally admitted the institution to membership for one year, or that institution was represented at a vote to create an unincorporated body that was registered as this Association.
+    4. the committee has provisionally admitted the institution to membership for one year, or that institution was represented at a vote to create an unincorporated body that was registered as this Association.

 4. Where doubt arises about what constitutes a distinct 'institution' or 'debating group', the committee may construe this as they wish, but should do so with reference to the existance of:
     1. A substantially different university administration or student organisation, and a distinct identity.
     2. A separation by significant geographical distance, such that attending another group's events would involve a considerable amount of travel.
     3. A different degree-awarding institution.
+    4. Previous decisions of the committee regarding the construction of what is an 'institution'.

 5. Should a member of the association feel that the Committee has improperly exercised their discretion in subsections 1 through 4 of section 13, a two thirds majority of Representative Members may override their decision.

 <span id="representativemembers"></span>
 ### (13) Representative Members